jidhub/nftablesBan/README.md

     for i in enable start; do systemctl $i nftablesBanLog; done It might be a good idea to log the output of `nft list ruleset` once at least every day.

 The ports in sets `*ports_tested*` are giving ports of packet who got sending IP blackholed for 48 hours.
 Their timeout matches the timeout of each blackholed IP.
-The ports information is not necessarily available for all blackholed IP (and class of IP6), because the sets `*ports_tested*` gets overwritten by new IP bans.
+The ports information is not necessarily available for all blackholed IP (and all class of IP6), because the sets `*ports_tested*` gets overwritten by new IP bans.

 # requirements
 Should work on any linux(??>5.5??) with systemd and nftables([??>0.9.0??, most recent feature used is `!= @`](https://unix.stackexchange.com/questions/517271/can-i-match-a-set-negatively-in-nftables#comment1386864_517271)).